Birr Castle Science Centre & Gardens

-Birr Castle has stood in Ireland since the Anglo Normans built a castle on the motte.
+Birr Castle has stood in Ireland since the Anglo-Normans built a castle on the motte.
 The castle was held by the O’Carrolls until the 1580’s when it was sold to the Ormond Brothers.
 By 1620 the castle was a ruin and James the 1st granted it to the Parsons family.
-In the 17th century the castle survived two seiges and over the course of time until the 19th century the castle was ‘modernised’ and improved upon.
-Birr Castle as you see it today was completed by the 1860’s and today is lived in by the Parson’s family.
+In the 17th century, the castle survived two sieges and over the course of time until the 19th century the castle was ‘modernised’ and improved upon.
+Birr Castle as you see it today was completed by the 1860s and today is lived in by the Parson’s family.

-Birr Castle is around a 2 hour drive from Dublin but it is well worth the trip.
-The Historic Heartland’s of Ireland have a lot to offer that many tourists tend to miss on the rush to well known sites.
+Birr Castle is around a 2-hour drive from Dublin but it is well worth the trip.
+The Hidden Heartland’s of Ireland have a lot to offer that many tourists tend to miss on the rush to well-known sites.
 It’s easiest to rent a car to really see the Heartland’s of Ireland and Birr Castle is no exception, there are ways to get here via bus and train but it could take you up to 4 hours or more.